shodan8192/sophgo-sg200x-debian/README.md

  NanoKVM Server that provides the web interface to control your device.
  - sensor-config-licheervnano
  Configuration files and parameters required to initialize the camera sensor.
+ - usb-device-licheervnano
+ Startup script to setup USB gadget devices.
+ - usb-switch-duos
+ Startup script to enable the USB switch.
+ - wifi-builtin-licheervnano
+ Startup scripts to initialize the on-board WiFi.

 The package names are depending on the board you are using (licheervnano, duo256 or duos) and the variant (kvm = NanoKVM, e = all others).
 For example if you want the kernel for Milk-V Duo256 the package is called linux-image-duo256-e.